ros2/ros2_documentation/source/Tutorials/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

   :alt: Visual Screenshot

-How to add the sphere should be fairly self explanatory
+How to add the sphere should be fairly self explanatory:

 .. code-block:: xml